covaruber/oneDesign/README.md

 # oneDesign: a single interface function to fit all experimental designs

 Derived from EBS meetings.
-The breeding analytics unit committed to create a function to interface all across and within environmental designs.
+The OneCG breeding analytics unit committed to create a function to interface all other across and within environmental designs functions currently enabled in EBS.

 ## Installation